chiefbiiko/bwt/README.md

 If `peerPublicKeys` consists of at least one peer public key, it takes precedence and any default peer public keys possibly passed when creating the parse function are ignored for verification of the `token`.

-In case of invalid inputs or any other exceptions `parse` returns `null`, otherwise a `BWT` header and body.
+In case of invalid inputs, exceptions, corrupt or forged tokens `parse` returns `null`, otherwise a `BWT` header and body.

 ## Dear Reviewers